learn-co-curriculum/learn-workflow-ide/README.md

 To summarize, the workflow you'll be using to solve labs on Learn:

-Use the Open button clone the lab locally to your IDE so you can work on it.
+Use the Open button clone the lab to your Learn IDE so you can work on it.
 Use `learn test` to run your local tests.
 Use `learn submit` to submit your solution.**

-And always make sure you have a working internet connection so that you can save and submit your labs.
+And always make sure you have a working Internet connection so that you can save and submit your labs.

 You are now ready to practice the Learn workflow with your first lab!
 Congratulations!

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/learn-workflow-ide'>Learn Workflow IDE</a> on Learn.co and start learning to code for free.</p>

+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/learn-workflow-ide'>Learn Workflow</a> on Learn.co and start learning to code for free.</p>